 5: Kino’s Journey (2003)

 Philosophy is an art in itself and few are better at that subject in anime than the original Kino’s Journey series.
-While the animation isn’t pristine all the time, the storytelling and cerebral writing are really top notch.
-There’s a good amount of creativity with all the countries that Kino travels to and there’s definitely some experimental and artsy vibes in more episodes than not.
-This is a more episodic series compared to one with a continuous story, but each individual episode has their own moments that are quite fascinating.
+While the animation isn’t pristine all the time, the storytelling and cerebral writing are really top-notch.
+There’s a good amount of creativity in all the countries that Kino travels to and there are definitely some experimental and artsy vibes in more episodes than not.
+This is a more episodic series compared to one with a continuous story, but each individual episode has its own moments that are quite fascinating.
 The dialogue is quite intelligent, there’s good music (both theme songs are great), and it’s one anime you don’t want to turn your brain off.
 Kino’s Journey totally destroys the stereotype of shonen heroes or fan-service pandering protagonists.
 This is a great series that is understated and will make someone think.

 4: The Tale of the Princess Kaguya

 I’d feel like such an ignoramus if I didn’t put at least one Ghibli movie on this list.
 That was really tough with so many quality films to choose from, but much like my pick for Gankutsuou, if there was one movie from that studio that looks like art, then it was Princess Kaguya.
 This film just looks gorgeous and is easily the most adventurous animated production that Ghibli has done in a LONG time.
 The whole movie was intentionally animated to look like a living traditional Japanese painting which has to be seen to be believed.
 The story and characters are powerful as to be expected from this acclaimed animation company.
 It is a longer watch at just over 2 hours, but it’s well worth it.
 The Tale of The Princess Kaguya is a magnificent take on a Japanese fairy tale that is just beautiful with the voice acting, animation, music, and story.

 3: The House of Small Cubes